NileshGule/pd-tech-fest-2019/README.md

 - kubectl logged into kubernetes cluster
 - Powershell
 - Postman
+- Helm
+- DockerHub account (optional)

 If you wish to use Kubernetes cluster apart from AKS, you can skip the `Step 2.1` of provisioning the cluster and [install KEDA](https://github.com/kedacore/keda#setup) on your own kubernetes cluster.

-Similarly, if you do not wish to execute the Powershell scripts, you can execute teh commands which are part of those scripts manually.
+Similarly, if you do not wish to execute the Powershell scripts, you can execute the commands which are part of those scripts manually.

 ## 1 - Code organization

 - [src](src)

-Contains the source code for a model classes for a hypothetical Tech Talks management application. `TechTalksAPI` contains the code for generating the events / messages which are published to a RabbitMQ queue. `TechTalksMQConsumer` contains the consumer code for processing RabbitMQ messages.
+Contains the source code for a model classes for a hypothetical Tech Talks management application. `TechTalksMQProducer` contains the code for generating the events / messages which are published to a RabbitMQ queue. `TechTalksMQConsumer` contains the consumer code for processing RabbitMQ messages.

 Both the Producer and Consumer uses the common data model.
-In order to build these using Dockerfile, we define the [TechTalksAPI](/src/Dockerfile-TechTalksAPI) and [TechTalksMQConsumer](/src/Dockerfile-TechTalksMQConsumer).
+In order to build these using Dockerfile, we define the [TechTalksMQProducer](/src/Dockerfile-TechTalksMQProducer) and [TechTalksMQConsumer](/src/Dockerfile-TechTalksMQConsumer).
 These are built [docker-compose-build](/src/docker-compose-build.yml) file.

 The docker images can be built using the following command